IntegrationDemonstrator/IntegrationDemonstrator/methodology.md

 The model is based on several key assumptions:

 - **Central planning and operation.** A single entity “system operator” makes investment decisions and manages the system with the aim of minimizing the total system cost.
-- **Perfect foresight and knowledge.** The system operator has complete knowledge and foresight: he knows all technical and economic parameters as well as weather events and demand patterns.
+- **Perfect foresight and knowledge.** The system operator has complete knowledge and foresight: it knows all technical and economic parameters as well as weather events and demand patterns.
 - **Optimal investment and operational decisions.** Investment decisions are made at the start of the time horizon and assets are immediately available.
 Hourly time steps are used to make operational decisions.
 Both operational and investment decisions are resolved at the same time by the same optimization problem.
 - **Models for technologies and process.** Input-output relations express mass and energy balances in order to size and operate each technology.
 Efficiencies, capacity constraints and ramp-up / ramp-down constraints are simulated.
 Storage systems assume that the filling level is the same at the beginning and at the end of the year, and take round-trip efficiency into account.